 The Kencrest Corp/JCK

-This is a product by JapaneseChefsKnife.com (JCK) which is one of the biggest Japanese knife sellers in the world.
+This is a product by JapaneseChefsKnife.com (JCK), one of the world’s biggest Japanese knife sellers.
 It also ships from an Amazon fulfillment center although they only have 2 reviews, both 5 stars (the Japanese suck at marketing and especially digital marketing).

 The Kencrest Corporation